2002 Bolivian general election: Movement for Socialism

 The Movement for Socialism (MAS) was an upstart populist party, led by former coca farmer and union leader Evo Morales.
 It rose to prominence during the campaign by promising to restore coca production and championing indigenous rights, which had not had much power in the decades leading up to the election (before 2002, indigenous parties never won more than 5% of the vote.)
 Morales' campaign was given a boost when, shortly before the election, the US ambassador asked Bolivians to vote for anyone but Morales—angering the voters, who felt the US was trying to meddle in their election.
-The party ultimately beat expectations, coming in second place and setting Morales up as the opposition leader to de Lozada.
+The party ultimately beat expectations, coming in second place and setting Morales up as the opposition leader to Sánchez de Lozada.

 New Republican Force

 The New Republican Force (NRF) was the other traditional political party running in the election, nominating former mayor of Cochabamba Manfred Reyes Villa.
-Reyes Villa came in a close 3rd, winning about 700 votes fewer than Morales, and formed a governing coalition with de Lozada.
-Later, de Lozada was forced to resign when Reyes Villa pulled his support.
+Reyes Villa came in a close 3rd, winning about 700 votes fewer than Morales, and formed a governing coalition with Sánchez de Lozada.
+Later, Sánchez de Lozada was forced to resign when Reyes Villa pulled his support.

 MIR-FRI

 The MIR-FRI (an alliance between the left wing Revolutionary Left Movement and Revolutionary Left Front parties) nominated former president Jaime Paz Zamora.
-Zamora's earlier term was relatively successful, but his actions left him vulnerable to attacks similar to those aimed at de Lozada—accusations that he hurt coca farmers, and wasn't doing enough for the poor.
+Zamora's earlier term was relatively successful, but his actions left him vulnerable to attacks similar to those aimed at Sánchez de Lozada—accusations that he hurt coca farmers, and wasn't doing enough for the poor.

 Pachakuti Indigenous Movement

-The Pachakuti Indigenous Movement, led by Felipe Quispe, was an indigenist and populist left-wing party, running directly against the neoliberal centrism promoted by de Lozada and Zamora.
+The Pachakuti Indigenous Movement, led by Felipe Quispe, was an indigenist and populist left-wing party, running directly against the neoliberal centrism promoted by Sánchez de Lozada and Zamora.
 Its platform is similar to that of Morales and his MAS, although more extreme, condemning any cooperation with United States anti-coca programs and economic reforms.
 Quispe came in 5th, with 6.1% of the vote.